What are the types of bites?

 Rabies is a fatal disease.
 Bites or scratches from a rabid bat, skunk, raccoon, fox, coyote, or large wild animal are especially dangerous.
 These animals can transmit rabies even if they have no symptoms.
 Bats cause most of the rabies in the US and have transmitted rabies without leaving a detectable bite mark on the skin.
+If a bat is found in a room with a sleeping child, seek medical advice.
 All bites from these animals should be checked by a healthcare provider.

 Other wild animal bites

 Rodents such as mice, rats, gophers, moles, chipmunks, prairie dogs, and rabbits do not carry rabies.
 Squirrels rarely carry rabies.
 Rodents can carry other diseases (such as plague).